sophiaas/spectral-universality/README.md

 ## Description
 Implementation of a complex-valued Power-Spectral Network trained via contrastive learning on an invariance objective for a finite group.
 As shown in the companion paper, at convergence the network learns all the irreducible unitary representations of the group.
-In particular, the multiplication table can be extracted from its weighs.
+In particular, the multiplication table can be extracted from its weights.

 We provide implementations of the model and its training in both `PyTorch` and `JAX`.